 7. Flap Pocket

 This pocket has a flap covering the slit of the pocket.
 This type of pocket is usually seen in formal clothes like jackets.
-The pocket is usually a patch pocket or a welt pocket or a slit pocket.
-The flap is usually rectangular shaped but angled shaped flaps and curved flaps, angled flaps are also popular.
+The pocket is usually a patch pocket or a welt pocket, or a slit pocket.
+The flap is usually rectangular shaped, but angled-shaped flaps and curved flaps, angled flaps are also popular.

 The flaps will sometimes have a buttonhole on them with button fastening on the pocket.
-Usually, the flaps are interfaced for slightly thicker look. Â
+Usually, the flaps are interfaced for slightly thicker look.

 8. Hacking Pocket

 This is a slanted pocket placed at an angle on men’s suit jackets/coats.
-It is located at waistlevel.Â
+It is located at the waist level.

-These are secret pockets that are sewn to the inside of garments to safeguard your belongings.
+These are secret pockets sewn to the inside of garments to safeguard your belongings.
 This is usually additionally added and is not visible from the outside.
-Easy to make they are a must have when traveling.
-Check out the tutorial to make hidden pockets.Â
+Easy to make, they are a must-have when traveling.

 10. Handwarmer pockets